smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/16 - Complex Joins.md

 -----------------------------------------------------
 #### Overlapping Time Periods

-This puzzle is called the Overlapping Time Periods, and I find this to be the most difficult puzzle to solve.
+This puzzle is called Overlapping Time Periods, and I find this to be the most difficult puzzle to solve.
 For this example, I used temporary tables to avoid making a common table expression dependent on another common table expression.
-This allows future developers to easy review the data sets in the step order and reverse engineer the statement.
+This allows future developers to easily review the data sets in the step order and reverse engineer the statement.

 Here is the overlapping time period data.